johnwidno/ChurchProjct/README.md

-# this is  a projectt for church management develloping in  java.
+# A project for church management develloping in  java.
 they are lot's of module that has been implemented . management of;
 members